 You are worth the cross.
 Jesus did not die for the nuclear family.
 He died for the individual; the one.
 He died so you could have a relationship with the Father that cares more than even the best earthly dad could ever care.
 You cannot move forward if you're holding on to that hatred.
 When hatred enters, it is like a cancer.
 It becomes your driving force.
 You either destroy those around you or you destroy yourself.
 I did both for a number of years and it does not help.

 He may never change but HE never changes.

 Don't expect too much of him because he's just a human.
 He could be selfish, wounded, afraid, narcissistic, it really doesn't matter.
 Because when you believe you have a Father who is unchanging, all-powerful, all-knowing, merciful, just and sovereign (just to name a few) you have all you need.
 You do not need to find love, Love has found you!
 All you need to do is receive it!

 There is a Father who is waiting for you to run into His arms.

 If you're feeling fatherless on Father's Day, I encourage you to seek out your true Father.
 You can yell, you can scream, you can cry.
 He gets it.
 Jesus knows the pain of rejection.
 Don't look at Father's Day in disgust.
 Look at it as a day to rejoice that you have the best Dad in the whole universe!

 You are not fatherless on Father's Day.
 You are a daughter of the King with a Daddy who adores you more than life itself.

 See Father's Day as a celebration.
-It's about rejoicing that I have a Daddy who is with me always and it's about praying for those who don't yet realize there's nothing missing in their lives – they just need to look at the cross.
+See it as rejoicing that you have a Daddy who is with you always.
+Use today to pray for those who don't yet realize there's nothing missing in their lives – they just need to look at the cross.